Nev Jones

 • Quality improvement and technology transfer within public sector community health services, particularly those focused on improving experiences and outcomes for individuals dealing with long-term psychiatric disabilities, including psychosis/schizophrenia;

-• Impacts of race, class, income and community context on trajectories in conditions traditionally labelled SMI across the areas of financial empowerment and economic mobility, service use, and involvement with the child welfare and juvenile/criminal legal systems, economic mobility and community integration;
+• Impacts of race, class, income and community context on trajectories in conditions traditionally labeled SMI across the areas of financial empowerment and economic mobility, service use, and involvement with the child welfare and juvenile/criminal legal systems, economic mobility and community integration;

 • The centering of mental health service user perspectives on intervention and system design, quality improvement, implementation and evaluation, including in the development and implementation of machine learning based algorithm decision systems;